-To use this shortcut, which may speed processes in QA/QC, a check points file (.csv or .shp) must be loaded into MARS[®] along with the corresponding LiDAR data.
+To use this shortcut, which may speed processes in QA/QC, a check points file (\.csv or \.shp) must be loaded into MARS® along with the corresponding LiDAR data.
 Once the required data is loaded, the user can zoom to specific check points by double-clicking on them in the check point report.
-To run a check point report, make sure both the LiDAR data September 4, 2024 Page 11 and corresponding check points file are loaded into MARS[®], then go to the QA/QC Tab and click the 'Check Point Report' button.
-Choose the classes on which to run the check point report, the elevation calculation method, and the vertical units of the loaded LiDAR data.
+To run a check point report, make sure both the LiDAR data and corresponding check points file are loaded into MARS®, then go to the QA/QC Tab and click the 'Check Point Report' button.
+Choose the classes on which to run the check point report, the elevation calculation method, the vertical units of the loaded LiDAR data, and choose either the 'Vertical Accuracy' or '3D Accuracy' option depending on the check points file loaded and the specific results needed.
 Click 'OK' and the report interface will appear.
-In the 'Statistics per Check Point (in data units)' section of the report, choose a check point and double-click on the check point ID; MARS[®] will zoom to that selected check point in the LAS Map View window.
+In the 'Statistics per Check Point (in data units)' section of the report, choose a check point and double-click on the check point ID; MARS® will zoom to that selected check point in the LAS Map View window.